 Gold Vermeil is a common type of gold plating, which uses sterling silver as the base metal.
 (Both gold and silver are precious metals.)
 Gold Vermeil is more hypoallergenic and has a thicker layer of gold than normal gold plating, which is why you'll see it labeled as "fine jewelry."
-Gold plated jewelry is a thin layer of gold over a base metal of brass or nickel, which aren't hypoallergenic, and often cause skin reactions.
+Gold plated jewelry is a thin layer of gold over a base metal of brass or nickel, which isn't hypoallergenic, and often causes skin reactions.

 Gold Vermeil typically does not tarnish quickly, unless it’s worn in the pool, shower, ocean, hot tub, hot springs, etc, as the water may have extra tarnishing elements and chemicals.